hubmapconsortium/ingest-validation-tools/docs/czems/index.md

 <a name="ms_scan_mode"></a>
 ##### [`ms_scan_mode`](#ms_scan_mode)
-Indicates whether the data were generated using MS, MS/MS, MS3, or MSn.
+Indicates whether the data were generated using MS, MS/MS or MS3.

 | constraint | value |
 | --- | --- |